jm-cook/my-smart-home/entur_situation_exchange/mqtt_app_method/README.md

                 state_not: Normal service
 ```

-In additoin you might like to send a notification to the companion app on your phone.
+In addition you might like to send a notification to the companion app on your phone.
 An example
 automation to do this is shown below (you will need to define "COMPANION_APPS" yourself, check the documentation for notifications):

 ```yaml